One of the advantages of living in Asia is easy to access exotic destinations. I can just choose a place and get there

 My bus was scheduled to leave at 10 am.
 We were picked up by a truck from the hostel and brought to a small bus stop in the centre of Vientiane.
 Then I waited for around 30 minutes for other people to arrive and we left after 11.

-At the bus station in Vang Vieng there was only one big truck willing to take us to town for free.
+At the bus station in Vang Vieng, there was only one big truck willing to take us to town for free.
 Not everyone managed to get on and the rest had to walk.
 The bus station is not far from the town, so don't worry if you don't catch a ride.
-Just make sure that you have a map to your hostel with you.
+Just make sure that you have a map for your hostel with you.

 What to do in Vang Vieng

 Vang Vieng is a small, sleepy town and it's more suitable for those wanting to chill out and relax, but if you're looking for adventures, you won't be disappointed either.
 Here you can:

 Kayaking – this seems to be very popular among Japanese and Korean tourists that visit Vang Vieng.
 Quite a few foreigners like to do that, too.
 You can book a full-day or half-day kayaking adventure at any of the tourist offices in town.
 The average cost for a full-day trip is $25.

 Driving - to some Vang Vieng might be a bit of an eyesore.
 It reminded me of Had Rin in Koh Phangan.
 The streets are filled with souvenir shops, bars and restaurants.
 The town is far from being a place, where you can experience the real Laos.